paralympics/sdms-user-guide/docs/layout-and-functionalities/access.md

 Currently, there are four main user groups defined.
 The most important client group are the National Paralympic Committees (NPCs).
 Additionally, recognised classifiers have temporary access to the classification section to read out or even change information.
 Last, but not least, the IPC Management Team runs all remaining procedures and supports the NPCs and classifiers.
 Besides those three groups, there a several individual temporary accounts opened for various purposes.

+> [!DANGER]
-!> Please share your personal account details with any colleague only if you take on full responsibility for all actions performed through your SDMS account.
+> Please share your personal account details with any colleague only if you take on full responsibility for all actions performed through your SDMS account.

 ### NPC Account